junxit/us-congress-bills-110/metadata.md

 - 2007-01-12 — Introduced in House
 - 2007-01-12 — Referred to the House Committee on Education and Labor.
 - 2007-01-12 — Sponsor introductory remarks on measure.
 (CR E101-102)
+- 2007-01-16 — Rules Committee Resolution H. Res.
+65 Reported to House.
+Rule provides for consideration of H.R.
+5 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-01-17 — Considered under the provisions of rule H. Res.
+65. (consideration: CR H597-631)
+- 2007-01-17 — DEBATE - The House proceeded with three hours of debate on H.R.
+5.
+- 2007-01-17 — Floor Summary: DEBATE - The House proceeded with 10 minutes of debate on the McKeon motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting a new section providing for benefits contingent on income or military service.
+- 2007-01-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-17 — Mr. McKeon moved to recommit with instructions to Education and Labor. (consideration: CR H628-630; text: CR H628-629)
+- 2007-01-17 — On motion to recommit with instructions Failed by the Yeas and Nays: 186 - 241 (Roll no. 31).
+- 2007-01-17 — On passage Passed by the Yeas and Nays: 356 - 71 (Roll no. 32). (text: CR H597-598)
+- 2007-01-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 356 - 71 (Roll no. 32).(text: CR H597-598)
+- 2007-01-17 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2007-01-17 — Rule H. Res.
+65 passed House.
+- 2007-01-17 — Rule provides for consideration of H.R.
+5 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-01-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H630)
+- 2007-01-17 — The previous question was ordered pursuant to the rule. (consideration: CR H628)